 - Complete the “Petition to Declare e-Form.”
 You will upload your 2-year program plan as well as unofficial transcripts.

-The petition queue will be open until Wednesday August 28 and student will be notified of their status no later than Friday August 30.
+The petition queue will be open until Wednesday, August 26 and students will be notified of their status no later than Friday, August 28.

-To schedule an appointment with the undergraduate advisor, please send an email to email@example.com.
+Any questions or requests for an appointment can be sent to firstname.lastname@example.org.
 Please note, we do not make same day appointments.

 **Update 3/15/2020: Drop in Advising is cancelled until further notice.
 Due to the ongoing pandemic and the shift to remote/virtual classes, all advising appointments have moved online.
 Please email email@example.com to set up a zoom call or a phone call.